TREASURIES-US bonds gain on French bank safety fears

 Buyers have continued to pile into Treasuries even after the United States lost its top credit ranking from Standard & Poor's and as the economy faces challenges in reducing its debt load without stifling growth.

-Treasuries extended gains in the late afternoon as stocks accelerated losses, with benchmark ten-year note yields US10YT=RR trading within three basis points of their record low yield of 2.04 percent set in December 2008.
+Ten-year notes US10YT=RR were trading within 12 basis points of their record low yield of 2.04 percent, set in December 2008.

 Only 30-year bonds US30YT=RR, which are the most sensitive to the long-term U.S. fiscal trajectory, remain well off their yield lows.